 Hello everyone, welcome to Recce’s Contrivances (formerly Recce RallySport)!

-The project in itself went through various phases over the years and has since shifted towards trying to create a Group B rally car.
-It wasn’t a “logical” choice but the nostalgic link to the 80’s, be it music, movies, cars, etc, is still something that gives me much solace from time to time and shall never go away!
+The project in itself went through various phases over the years and has since shifted towards trying to create a unique “tribute” Group B rally car (not a replica).
+It wasn’t a logical choice but the nostalgic link to the 1980’s, be it music, movies, cars, etc, is still something that gives me much solace from time to time and shall never go away!
 The music of the era and the memories they spark give me much comfort.
 After all, I consider the 80’s as the only decade in my life where I had no doubts and no real problems.
 Hence, nostalgia, not logic, now drives my passion for the project.

 Please note that I do ALL the work myself (except ECU tuning) in my own modest home garage with the lowest allowable budget possible versus my build plans since I constantly have to battle lack of funds and my own health issues.
 While the rally car project may look costly at first glance, you’d be surprised to learn how little money I invested in it overall (barely $1,200 yearly average since 2003).
 This is the advantage of DIY’ing by recycling old materials or universal parts, hence my occasional referral to the term “rat rally”.
 My designs are inspired by the Japanese mantra of Wabi-Sabi 侘寂 (for an explanatory video, CLICK HERE), the Chinese philosophy of Yin and Yang 陰陽, and various other sources in motorsport such as rally Group B & Pikes Peak.